Launch or connect to an existing browser and configure it to your needs.

 browser_use/browser/session.py

-) handles the live browser connection and runtime state - BrowserProfile (defined in
+) handles the live browser connection and runtime statebrowser_use/browser/profile.py

 BrowserConnectArgs